aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/object.md

 ## Function `generate_linear_transfer_ref`

-Create a LinearTransferRef for a one-time transfer.
-This requires that the owner at the time of generation is the owner at the time of transferring.
+Create a LinearTransferRef for a one&#45;time transfer.
+This requires that the owner at the<br/> time of generation is the owner at the time of transferring.

 <pre><code>public fun generate_linear_transfer_ref(ref: &amp;object::TransferRef): object::LinearTransferRef<br/></code></pre>